ARHS reports 5 COVID deaths; cases rise by 670

 Betts also noted that people in the two age groups also continue to have low vaccination rates.
 ARHS’ data show all age groups increased their percentage of vaccinations last week.
 However, persons 49 and younger still make up only 27% of those vaccinated.
 Persons 17 and younger make up just over 3% of those vaccinated.

-“I simply cannot say it enough, vaccines remain our most valuable tool to stay ahead of the virus and keep our community safe,” Betts said.

-The total number of those getting a first dose of the vaccine this week in the eight-county region was down slightly from last week.
+The total number of those getting a first dose of the vaccine last week in the eight-county region was down slightly from the previous week.
 As of Thursday, 935 first doses were administered in the eight counties.
-That’s one fewer than last week.
+That’s one fewer than the week before.

 Second doses, meanwhile, were slightly up.
 As of Thursday, 955 had been administered in the eight counties.
-That’s 13 more than last week.
+That’s 13 more than the previous week.

 The number of those ages 12 and older in the health district who’ve received a first dose of vaccine is now 81,530 (nearly 60% of the population), while more than 80,700 (over 59%) are now fully vaccinated with two doses.